gtxaspec/openipc_intercom/README.md

 ## Compatibility

 - Designed primarily for Ingenic T31 devices.
-- Can be deployed directly on-device (mipsle architecture) or on an external server.
+- Can be deployed directly on-device or on an external server.
+- Written in Golang, cross-compile for most processor architectures.
+- Binaries for amd64 & mipsle included.

 ## Setup & Installation